Nice, on France's Côte d'Azur in August as a couple of Italians head for home over the Baie des Anges.

-Basic advice is head for France's Riviera (Riviera map) to get a tan in a busy social hot-spot, around Brittany (north Atlantic coast but beware toxic seaweed is a growing problem on the north coast and Finistere District) for family oriented holidays with lots of kid's attractions, to the south Atlantic coast (e.g. bay of Biscay) for space or surfing and to Corsica island (in the Mediterranean) for the France's best beaches, hiking and wilderness.
-See the Map of France.
+Basic advice is head for France's Riviera (Riviera map) to get a tan in a busy social hot-spot with warm waters, around Brittany (north Atlantic coast) for family oriented holidays with lots of kid's attractions, to the south Atlantic coast (e.g. bay of Biscay's Biarritz) for space or surfing in cool waters and to Corsica island (in the Mediterranean) for some excellent beaches along with wild hiking.

-Most of France's beaches are well-developed with plenty of amenities and few hazards, though northwest Atlantic beaches tend to have colder, rougher, less clear water while the Mediterranean (southeast) strands of sand - except Corsica - tend to be small, crowded and expensive with the best stretches taken by pay-parasol operators.
+Most of France's beaches are well-developed with plenty of amenities and few hazards, though northwest Atlantic beaches tend to have colder, rougher, less clear water while the Mediterranean (southeast) strands of sand tend to be quite small, crowded and expensive with the best stretches taken by pay-parasol operators.

 Links to Côte d'Azur and/or Mediterranean Guides

 Links to Atlantic Coast Guide

 Ostricone beach on Corsica's east coast.
 Photo by lotangelini.

 On the east part of the Mediterranean coast from Menton (east, near Italy) to Cannes (west) is the place for a terrific climate, a lively social life, good shopping, excellent eating and drinking facilities - and not necessarily costly - though beaches are often cramped, stony or pay-as-you-tan, while traffic and parking can be a nightmare.